ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the 'client_cred_verify' parameter is present, then the proof-of-possession (PoP) evidence included therein is computed as defined below (REQ14).

-  * Specifically in the case where the joining node is not a current member of the group, the Group Manager might already have achieved proof-of-possession of the joining node's private key associated with the authentication credential AUTH_CRED_C that the joining node intends to use in the group.
+  * Specifically in the case where the joining node is not a current member of the group, the Group Manager might already have achieved proof of possession of the joining node's private key associated with the authentication credential AUTH_CRED_C that the joining node intends to use in the group.

     For example, that could have happened upon completing the establishment of the secure communication association that is used to protect the Join Request, if the joining node used AUTH_CRED_C to authenticate itself with the Group Manager.